BerndiVader/MythicSkriptAddon/readme.md

 # MythicMobs Skript Addon:
 for MythicMobs 4.0.1 Release or higher

+### Update 1.9.2017 v0.91a spawn expression now allows world as string or world as world object
 ### Update 25.8.2017 v0.90a added 1.12.1 support
 ### Update 21.7.2017 v0.89a
 ## added expression convert %entity%(%player%) into mythicmob %string% with level %number%